 The AUA further recommends that cystoscopy and/or urodynamics should be considered as an aid to diagnose IC for complex presentations and only 10% of IC patients will have a Hunner’s ulcer present.
 According to Intersitial Cystitis Assocation (ICS) The Potassium Sensitivity test is no longer a widely used or accepted test due to its low sensitivity and specificity.
 The invasive urinary catheterization often elicits pain and increases IC and PFD symptoms.

 Diagnosis made based on signs and symptoms (or patient’s subjective report) alone may lead to misdiagnosis of IC and in my experience is more accurately PFD.
 Keep in mind that with any presentation a cluster of signs and symptoms need to be present not simply one or two to be appropriately diagnosed.
 Physical therapy should be the first line of treatment prior to drugs such as Elmiron, especially considering the drug only has 50% efficacy and takes a minimum of 6 months to improve symptoms.
-Regardless of whether it is IC or PFD Bladder Retraining is the first line of treatment. **Endometriosis is known as the ‘evil twin syndrome’ and may present similar to IC when endo is present on bladder
+Regardless of whether it is IC or PFD physical therapy is recommended as the first line of treatment. **Endometriosis is known as the ‘evil twin syndrome’ and may present similar to IC when endo is present on bladder